HiGregSmith/KiCommand/README.md

 - There are currently no looping or conditional commands.
 - Full flexibility is only available with Python scripting.
 Command strings are a short simple interface for some object manipulation or interrogation.
-- (Currently) Strings with spaces cannot be created from scratch.

 ## Introduction to Command Strings and Programming Structure